Exploring the Future of Nuclear Power in Maritime Operations

 Given space constraints, the USCMI plans to select a limited number of in-person participants but will provide a virtual participation option for all interested parties.
 The USCMI does not plan to provide any funding to participants for this event, which is intended to facilitate the identification of impediments to the adoption of nuclear power for maritime applications as well as potential solutions to those impediments.

-Apply by May 29, 2026, noting your in-person or virtual preference.
+Please apply noting your in-person or virtual preference.

 Registration Form